awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_remove.md

 **To leave an organization as a member account \(console\)**

 1. Sign in to the Organizations console at [https://console\.aws\.amazon\.com/organizations/](https://console.aws.amazon.com/organizations/)\.
 You can sign in as an IAM user with the required permissions, or as the root user of the member account that you want to remove from the organization\.
 By default, you don't have access to the root user password in a member account that was created using AWS Organizations\.
-If required, recover the root user password by following the steps at [Accessing a Member Account as the Root User](orgs_manage_accounts_access.md#orgs_manage_accounts_access-as-root)\.
+If required, recover the root user password by following the steps at [Accessing a member account as the root user](orgs_manage_accounts_access.md#orgs_manage_accounts_access-as-root)\.

 1. On the **Organization overview** page, choose **Leave organization**\.